Enabling preventive healthcare

 FAQs

-PromarkerD has been developed and validated for the identification of adult patients with type 1 and 2 diabetes which are at increased risk of experiencing kidney function decline in the next 4 years.
+PromarkerD has been developed and validated for the identification of adult patients with type 2 diabetes which are at increased risk of experiencing kidney function decline in the next 4 years.
 PromarkerD predicts the risk of otherwise healthy patients developing incident diabetic kidney disease (eGFR <60 ml/min/1.73m2).
-If the patient’s eGFR level at the time of the test is already <60 ml/min/1.73m2, then the risk of further kidney decline (defined as eGFR decline ≥30%) is provided.
+If the patient’s eGFR level at the time of the test is already <60 ml/min/1.73m2, then the risk of further kidney decline (defined as eGFR decline ≥40%) is provided.

 Please contact us directly to find out when you can access the PromarkerD test for your patients in your specific country/region.